felix-mueller/camunda-docs-static/optimize/content/technical-guide/configuration/index.md

 ```
 camunda.optimize.engine.auth.enabled=false
 ```
-* With the specified group id, only engine users that are part of the group can access optimize.
+* With the specified group id, only engine users that are part of the group can access Optimize.
 ```
 camunda.optimize.engine.auth.access.group.id=
 ```